Transfer your pension

 Give your pension a new home at Freetrade.
-With a low monthly fee, your pension pot can grow without growing your fees growing too.
+With a low fixed monthly fee, your pension plan can grow without your fees growing too.

 You’ve changed jobs and lost track of your pensions.
-Consolidate them under one pot.
+Consolidate them under one plan.

 You don’t have visibility on what your pension is invested in.